mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/index.md

 ![MAMP](ExtrasPreview.png)

-The Extras panel shows the name of the extra, how many installations are possible per document root, and the php compatibility.
+The Extras panel shows the name of the extra, how many installations are possible per document root, and the php language version and MySQL compatibility.

 - [WordPress](WordPress/)
 - [Joomla](Joomla/)